FastianAbdullah/Time-Classification-with-GridDb-and-Metas-Prophet/blog.md

 Output:
 ![Test-Data-Img](https://github.com/FastianAbdullah/Time-Classification-with-GridDb-and-Metas-Prophet/blob/main/imgs/test-data-forecast.png)

-The above result shows that majority of data points are covered by our prediction interval which is a sign of great model performance on our time-series dataset.
+The above result shows that the majority of data points are covered by our prediction interval which is a sign of great model performance on our time-series dataset.

 ## Conclusion